EnhongLiu/MilkBot_EndPoint/README.md

 ## 3.

-After completing the calculations via the endpoint, you can follow the example xxx to visualize the results.
+After completing the calculations via the endpoint, you can follow the example 'visual_result.py' to visualize the results.
 Due to the Bayesian nature of the model, suboptimal results may occasionally occur.
 If this happens, re-running the process often yields better outcomes.